 This course is designed for advanced intermediate students and is aimed at further developing students’ writing skills and linguistic competence.
 Students will gain extensive practice in reading, composition and comprehension.
 Vocabulary skills are further consolidated by students learning to recognise and use a broad vocabulary encompassing terms encountered in literary, political, and historical texts, with limited use of a dictionary.
 Building upon grammar covered in earlier courses students in Korean 6 will learn to express ideas using grammatically and stylistically appropriate language to the situation to give explanations, make academic presentations, evaluate others’ opinions, and confidently engage in debates.
 In this course emphasis is placed upon students learning to develop the skills needed to read and comprehend information relating to Korea in a variety of genres and topics such as culture, history, social issues and current political developments.

-	2. Express ideas using grammatically and stylistically appropriate language to the situation to give explanations, make academic presentations, evaluate others opinions, and confidently engage in debates.
+- Express ideas using grammatically and stylistically appropriate language to the situation to give explanations, make academic presentations, evaluate others' opinions, and confidently engage in debates.

-	5. Demonstrate an understanding of cultural practices such as banking, writing letters and common municipal functions; cultural and linguistic regional differences in Korea; intimate speech; haggling and requesting a favour.
+- Demonstrate an understanding of cultural practices such as club activities, regional and linguistic differences in Korea, news reports, and employment.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 Three contact hours per week.
 Total workload for the course is 130 hours including independent study.